Is Bakuchiol Really Purple?

 What qualifies Bakuchiol as Bakuchiol?

 Bakuchiol is the name defined by the Personal Care Products Council (PCPC), the organization that provides the INCI names listed on the back of all cosmetic products.
 In order to use the INCI name Bakuchiol, the ingredient must comply with the INCI ingredient registered as Bakuchiol, which corresponds to a mono-compound.
 It then must be a highly defined active with over 99% purity.
 If the purity is lower (80% for instance), Bakuchiol cannot be listed on the full labelling reporting INCI names.
 Instead the latin name of the used extract should be used.
-For crude oils like Bakuchi oil, Psoralea Corylifolia plant extract would be the compliant labelling.
+For crude oils like Bakuchi oil, Psoralea Corylifolia plant extract would be the compliant labeling.

 Why does it matter?
 Because the risk assessment of an ingredient relies on its definition itself: if the extract doesn’t have purity of 99%, then it can contain undefined by-products potentially dangerous for the skin, like psoralens that are highly phototoxic and banned for use in personal care products.